History of Klahoose Resort

 Homfray Channel was named after a civil engineer Robert Homfray, Civil Engineer , b.1824 d, 1902.
 Homfray attempted to find a better way to the Chilcotin Gold fields via Bute Inlet with the aid of the Klahoose Chief.

-Improvements were added to this Sunshine Coast lodge after 2011 including: a new water filtration system; environmentally friendly septic system; hydro electric system, thanks to a river that runs through the property, with 24/7 power and back up generator; a massive dock for water sports and marine activities.
+Improvements were added to this Sunshine Coast wilderness lodge after 2011 including: a new water filtration system; environmentally friendly septic system; hydro electric system, thanks to a river that runs through the property, with 24/7 power and back up generator; a massive dock for water sports and marine activities.

-In 2017 the resort was re-imagined as an all-inclusive eco-resort with stays including wilderness cruising, marine adventures, kayaking, yoga retreats and Klahoose grizzly bear viewing tours in nearby Toba Inlet.
+In 2017 the resort was re-imagined as an all-inclusive eco-resort with stays including wilderness cruising, marine adventures, kayaking, yoga retreats and Klahoose grizzly bear viewing tours in Toba Inlet.

 In 2020, Homfray Lodge was purchased by Qathen Xwegus Management Corporation (QXMC) , the Klahoose First Nation’s Economic Development Corporation and relaunched as Klahoose Wilderness Resort.
-The BC Resort now offers Indigenous culture experiences alongside the outdoor experiences such as kayaking, nature and wildlife viewing and grizzly bear tours in nearby Toba Inlet.
+The BC Resort now offers immersive Indigenous culture experiences alongside the outdoor experiences such as kayaking, nature and wildlife viewing and grizzly bear tours in nearby Toba Inlet.